avast/kafka-tests/README.md

 - Update `Configuration` according to your needs.
 - Start `ResultsUpdater` always in one instance.
-- Start one or more instances of `Kafka09AutoCommitConsumer` and `Kafka09SeekingConsumer`.
+- Start one or more instances of `AutoCommitConsumer` and `SeekingConsumer`.
     - Note there may be multiple consumers/threads inside based on `Configuration`.
-- Start one or more instances of `Kafka09Producer`
+- Start one or more instances of `GeneratorProducer`

 ### More instances, rebalancing